 ‘...the prettiest of all little women...the prettiest little figure conceivable...the neatest little foot, and the softest little voice, and the pleasantest little smile, and the tidiest little curls, and the brightest little eyes, and the quietest little manner...a condensation of all the domestic virtues – a pocket edition of the Young Man’s Best Companion...’

-In other words, a living doll – and in due course he met the real doll who upset the marital apple cart.
+In other words, a living doll.
+And, in due course, he was to meet the real doll who would upset the wobbling marital apple cart.

 Ellen Ternan at eighteen